nemocrys/ismcg-examples/README.md

-# ismcg-examples

-The Simulation examples for ISMCG
+# The Simulation examples for ISMCG

 This repository contains two axisymmetric steady-state 2D cases of Czochralski crystal growth using [Elmer](https://www.elmerfem.org/blog/).